Kidney Disease in Dogs and Cats: How to Get the Most from an Early Diagnosis

-To emphasize that clinical information and diagnostic results need to be evaluated together to determine if acute or active kidney injury (AKI) or chronic kidney disease (CKD) is present
+Emphasizing the importance of evaluating clinical information and diagnostic results together to determine if acute or active kidney injury (AKI) or chronic kidney disease (CKD) is present

-To review what next steps should be taken when kidney disease is diagnosed
+In depth review of next steps to take when kidney disease is suspected

 Review the IRIS CKD guidelines with application to a specific case being presented